hldohaga/upfnabp/methodandresults.md

 The second phase of analysis uses standard techniques to compare the means of the populations.
 A student's t test is used as the populations are normally distributed continuous variables.
-The t tests compare the sodium, UPF, and systolic BP in the cohort from 2008-2012 with that from 2017-2019.
+The t tests compare the sodium, UPF, and systolic BP in the early cohort from teh later.
-This will show how the intake has changed, and the same for the outcome.
+This will show how the intake and outcome have changed.

 These are not the same participants so matched analysis, or time series analysis is not directly applicable.

 Plots will be given to show the values in each of the available eleven cohorts.